Skip to main content

 • following any other 'contact with the police' where there may be a link between the contact and the death.

-The identity or employment of the person who caused the death is immaterial in all cases except fatal police shootings.
-For example, if a person dies as a result of grossly negligent medical treatment by a police doctor whilst in custody, that is still a death in custody.
+The employment of the person who caused the death is not restricted to police or prison officers, and could include, for example, prison nurses.
+If a person dies following medical treatment by a police doctor whilst in custody, that is still a death in custody.

-A suicide can also be a death in custody, as can for example, a death following a fight between prisoners, if there is an indication that a prison or other officer or the prison has negligently failed to prevent the death.
+A suicide can also be a death in custody, as can for example, a death following a fight between prisoners, if there is an indication that a prison or other officer or the prison has been grossly negligent in failing to prevent the death.

 Death following contact with the Police